AhmedPeaRL/hcm-optional-generators/semi-autonomous/channel_affinity_mapper.md

 Maps artifact *characteristics*
 to channels without recommendation.

-No ranking.
+• No ranking.

-No optimization.
+• No optimization.

-No prediction.
+•No prediction.